shameem17/iOS-Tutorial/Weak_Strong.md

 }
 ```

-Now there are no strong reference between Person and Car.
-So there is a question when to use weak and when to use unowned?
+Now there are no strong references between Person and Car.
+So there is a question of when to use weak and when to use unowned. 🤔
 <center> <img src="https://github.com/shameem17/iOS-Tutorial/assets/53037559/14303a29-0238-4b57-a568-7ed673914bef"> </center>

-First let’s use see some rules of using a weak reference.
+First, let’s see some rules of using a weak reference.

 Rule 1: The variable must be mutuable.
 That means we can not make a let property as a weak property.